danchyy/danchyy.github.io/en/_posts/2021-03-10-mid-season-awards.md

 IMPORTANT: I ​​like to use these ratings as they are a very handy indicator of "usefulness", but it is NOT an ideal metric, like any other metric (for now).

 Embiid has played 30 of a possible 36 games this season.
 And in those 30 games with him, Phila has a score of 23-7, which is the best Win% in the entire league (better than Utah’s current score).
 Sure, this is a bit of "manipulating" the numbers, but the fact is that Embiid is taking his team to another level.
 The fact is that he is unstoppable on the offensive side, especially in a 1 on 1 game, such situations should not be allowed by opposing teams.
 Him and Simmons are perhaps the best defensive duo in the league right now, and they can lock any team.
-And here is another sdtat: Embiid allows 53% of the shots scored on the hoop (distance <1.8m/<6ft) which is only slightly weaker than Gobert, Turner, etc ...
+And here is another stat: Embiid allows 53% of the shots scored on the hoop (distance <1.8m/<6ft) which is only slightly weaker than Gobert, Turner, etc ...
 Embiid is that X-Factor.

 Let's not fool ourselves, Jokić is the x-factor as well, but only on the offensive side, and his defensive role ultimately made me lean towards Embiid.
 The Nuggets hide Jokić in the pick and roll defense so that he hedges the screens and interferes with the ball handler while the other players rotate aggressively.
-Jokic allows as much as 63.7% at the rim, only Kanter is worse in that aspect than the starting centers, but not everything is so bad with Jokic on defense.
+Jokic allows whooping 63.7% at the rim, only Kanter is worse in that aspect than the starting centers, but not everything is so bad with Jokic on defense.
 He plays very well without the ball, reads "passing lanes", has a lot of steals and deflections.
 I think the Nuggets are going to pull some trade move, but I don’t know who’s the odd man out for them now.
 The conclusion would be that at the moment Embiid's defense somehow overpowers Jokic's passes.

 ![](/assets/mid_season_awards/jokic_embiid.png)